-Late nineteenth century pioneers, both black and white, have reported that racial friction was rare or non-existent before St. Petersburg began to find its place on the map when the Orange Belt Railway arrived in 1888.
+Late 19th-century pioneers, both black and white, have reported that racial friction was rare or non-existent before St. Petersburg began to find its place on the map when the Orange Belt Railway arrived in 1888.
 Even for some time afterward, when African-American workers settled what became known as Pepper Town, segregation seemed not to be strictly enforced.

 But by 1913, separation of the races was apparent, even in the listings of city directories, which purported to note every resident, with his or her address and occupation.